Seventh International Workshop:From gene to genome as an integrated system. Scientific, historical, and philosophical perspectives.

 The Centre is named after German-American physiologist Jacques Loeb (1859-1924), legendary experimentalist and seminal thinker in the history of biology.
-His passionate promotion of biology as an exact experimental science and his opposition to the vitalistic concepts prevalent around 1900 impacted greatly on the development of the life sciences.
+His passionate promotion of biology as an exact experimental science, his “mechanistic” outlook on research and his opposition to the vitalistic concepts prevalent around 1900 impacted greatly on the development of the life sciences.
 He had a strong influence on the work of Otto Warburg, Thomas Hunt Morgan, Hermann Muller, Herbert S. Jennings, and several others.
 Loeb's interest in philosophical and political issues brought him into contact with major figures in science, philosophy, and history, including Svante Arrhenius, Albert Einstein, Ernst Mach, Leonor Michaelis, Wilhelm Ostwald and George Sarton.

-is the research assistant and coordinator of the Centre’s activities.
+Ori Freiman is the research assistant and coordinator of the Centre’s seminar series.